-Tortuguero is one of those Can’t-Miss-This adventures of Costa Rica.
+Tortuguero is one of those Can’t-Miss-This Things to Do in Costa Rica.
 Our trip was so great and chock-full of fun, I couldn’t possibly have written just one post about it!

 Mawamba Lodge picked my family and I up at seven AM from our decided location in a comfortable, air conditioned bus with an extremely knowledgeable and interesting tour guide.
 We were instantly welcomed into the family as we headed for our first stop: breakfast.
 Mawamba Lodge owns a huge property with loads of wildlife, a small trail, and a delicious private restaurant just for their tour guests travelling between San Jose and Limon.
 Filling our bellies with one of the numerous upcoming yummy meals, we continued onwards.